 Best Accessories For The Fujifilm X-H1 Conclusions

-There is no doubt that the Fujifilm X-H1 is one of the most advanced camera on the market and it is undoubtedly the best APS-C out there (at the time of its release).
-With a few extra accessories the camera can go a very long way.
+There is no doubt that the Fujifilm X-H1 is one of the most advanced cameras on the market and it is undoubtedly the best APS-C out there (at the time of its release).
+With a few extra accessories, the camera can go a very long way.
 It’s HSS capable with camera flashes like the X500 or the Godox and the Fujifilm battery grip adds extra record time, a higher continuous shoot frame rate, a headphone jack, plus a ton of power.

 I continue to update this list as I test and discover new products.
 If you find anything cool worth listing, let me know so I can test it out.

 So, u own a fuji x-h1?
 How it quality compared to Sony mirrorless?